Wiki · Concept · Last reviewed June 16, 2026

 Defense Pattern

-No single refusal prompt or moderation rule makes an AI system jailbreak-proof.
-Useful defenses are layered.
+No single refusal prompt, moderation rule, classifier, or model update makes an AI system jailbreak-proof.
+Useful defenses are layered, measured, and tied to the specific product surface.

 Governance Requirements